 Start with the Frequently Asked Questions (PDF).
-When you enroll, customer service representatives will be available at Aon HR Service Center from 8:00 a.m. - 4:30 p.m.
-CT, Monday through Friday, to answer questions.
-Call 1.855.625.5500.
+If you still have questions, you can reach a customer service representative by web chat through UPoint at upoint.aon.com.
+You can also call the Aon Service Center at 1.855.625.5500 from 8:00 a.m. - 4:30 p.m.
+CT Monday through Friday.
 If you don't connect with a representative right away, you will be given the option to save your place in line and be called back once a representative is available.
 Actions After You Enroll Now that you've enrolled, it's time to focus on the road ahead.
 And there are things you need to do now to use your benefits successfully when they take effect.
 Here's your to-do list: